lilac/quick-check/README.md

 ---

-Copyright License for qc.rs is identical with the Rust project:
+Copyright License is identical with the Rust project:

     Licensed under the Apache License, Version 2.0
     <LICENSE-APACHE or